Nasima Akhter: Biography

 Born in 1970, Nasima Akhter attended Sylhet MAG Osmani Medical College, graduating in 1995.
-She went on to earn an M. Phil from Bangabandhu Sheikh Mujib Medical University (2001) and a Ph.D from Kanazawa University, Japan, (2008) followed by training in obstetric ultrasonography at Japan's Kagawa University.
+She went on to earn an M. Phil from BSMMU (2001) and a Ph.D. from Kanazawa University, Japan, (2008) followed by training in obstetric ultrasonography at Japan's Kagawa University.

 In 1998, Akhter began working as a nuclear medicine physician at the Bangladesh Atomic Energy Commission in Dhaka.
 She has researched anomalies during the first three months of pregnancy using nunchal translucency.
 She has also used adjunct medication with radioiodine therapy to research Graves' disease treatment.
 Her work has also focused on experiments with rats and mice to develop radiotracers for investigating dementia, schizophrenia and tumor growth by means of sigma receptor imaging.

 Awards

 As a young scientist, Nasima received a number of awards, including the Young Scientist Award and the Gold Medal from the Bangladesh Society of Nuclear Medicine.
-In 2010, she won the BAS-TWAS Young Scientist Prize and in 2013 she was honoured with the Elsevier Foundation Award for her pioneering work in medicine and life sciences.
+In 2010, she won the BAS-TWAS Young Scientist Prize and in 2013, she was honoured with the OWSD-Elsevier Foundation Award for her pioneering work in medicine and life sciences.
 In addition to a monetary prize, The Elsevier award included attendance at the American Association for the Advancement of Science meeting in Boston.